-- Check that the rear brake lever/parking brake lever and brake pedal assemblies are positioned properly and the securing bolts are tight. - Make sure that the brake cables, brake arm, spring, parking brake lock lever, and fasteners are in good condition.
+- Check that the rear brake lever/parking brake lever and brake pedal assemblies are positioned properly and the securing bolts are tight. - TRX520FM1/FM2: Make sure that the brake cables, brake arm, spring, P/R lever and fasteners are in good condition.
+TRX520FE2: Make sure that the brake cables, brake arm, spring, parking